+Kristen Nutile is an award-winning documentary filmmaker and editor based in New York City.
 Kristen has directed ten documentaries, which have shown all over the world including the Sundance Film Festival and the Tribeca Film Festival, and she is a recipient of the Albert Maysles Award for Excellence in Documentary Filmmaking.
-Her most recent film ONCE A MONTH ON SUNDAY, is a collaboration with producer Tanja Meding, about the Older Womenís Network - a group of accomplished artists and writers in their 80's and 90's who meet once a month in New York City.
-Other selected titles include OFFSHORE, WHAT ITíS WORTH, SYNCHRO, THE CORNER STORE, SECRET MECHANISMS, POLICE BLOTTER, and LOSS.
-Kristen had the privilege of collaborating with legendary filmmaker, Albert Maysles and Tanja Meding on SALLY GROSS - THE PLEASURE OF STILLNESS, a documentary about critically acclaimed dancer and choreographer, Sally Gross.
-The film premiered at the Locarno International Film Festival and had itís US premier at the Full Frame Festival in 2008, and was broadcast on PBS.
+Her most recent film ONCE A MONTH ON SUNDAY, is a collaboration with producer Tanja Meding, about the Older Women's Network - a group of accomplished artists and writers in their 80's and 90's who meet once a month in New York City.
+Other selected titles include OFFSHORE, WHAT IT'S WORTH, SYNCHRO, THE CORNER STORE, SECRET MECHANISMS, POLICE BLOTTER, and LOSS.
+Kristen collaborated with legendary filmmaker, Albert Maysles and Tanja Meding on SALLY GROSS - THE PLEASURE OF STILLNESS, a documentary about critically acclaimed dancer and choreographer, Sally Gross.
+The film premiered at the Locarno International Film Festival and had it's US premier at the Full Frame Festival in 2008, and was broadcast on PBS.
 It recently screened at the National Gallery of Art in Washington DC.